CodeReviewDAO/dxd_codereview/Reviews/318 - Cross Chain Token Bridge-Staking as a Service Solutions/6 - Build, Deploy, and Internally QA Staking Shell App/README.md

 Pull requests and Issues are enabled on the repositories, but the project lacks CONTRIBUTING.md and SECURITY.md.

-Due to the issues mentioned above, and because this is the final milestone of the project, this submission should fail in this section.
+Due to the issues mentioned above, and because this is the late milestone of the project, this submission should fail in this section.

 Requirement | Finding
 ------------ | -------------